Luther Simjian: Teleprompter

 Simjian held a patent on the teleprompter.
 However, he is not its sole inventor.
-The invention of the teleprompter is usually credited to Hubert Schlafly, an engineer working with CBS and Fred Barton, an actor, who developed a mechanical cueing device in the 1950s.
+Its invention is usually credited to Hubert Schlafly, an engineer working with CBS and Fred Barton, an actor, who developed a mechanical cueing device in the 1950s.
 Simjian and Jess Oppenheimer, the creator and producer of the classic sitcom I Love Lucy, improved it and replaced it with an optical teleprompter.
 Hayward wrote that the advantage of the optical teleprompter proposed by Simjian and Oppenheimer was "its ability to break down the division between the viewer and person on camera by allowing for direct eye contact on the part of the presenter with the camera aperture."
 The prompting device was applied for patent in 1955 and it was granted in 1957.
 Hayward argues that:

 Bankograph (ATM)

 Simjian invented what has been described as a precursor of the automated teller machine (ATM).
-For this, Simjian is often considered the inventor of the ATM or the one who first came up with the idea.
+For this, Simjian is often considered the inventor of the ATM or that he first introduced the concept.
 The entry on Simjian in the American National Biography noted that he is "sometimes referred to as the 'father of the ATM' because he introduced the idea behind these now-ubiquitous machines."
 According to history.com, "Many experts believe that the first automated banking machine was the creation" of Simjian.
 According to Konheim, Simjian "came up with the idea of creating a 'hole-in-the wall machine' that would allow customers to make financial transactions."
 Hayward notes that Simjian's role in the invention of the ATM is disputed, however, he is recognized as the "inventor of a photomechanical automated banking terminal," popularly known as the Bankograph.